rmorsomme/Genetic-Algorithm-for-Poker/Background.md

 4.  **Generation of new populations of strategies** from the fittest strategies.
 5.  **Repeat from step 2.**

-The following sections explore in more depth the concepts of population of strategies, fitness, confrontataion, evaluation and generation of strategies.
-At the end of the section, we will be able to apply the GA.
+The following sections explore in more depth the concepts of population of strategies, fitness, confrontation, evaluation and generation of strategies.
+At the end of the section, we will be able to run the GA.

 Population of Strategies
 ------------------------

 A population of strategies is simply a collection of strategies for a player.
-A population of strategies for player A is a matrix where each column correspond to a strategy.
-For player B, it is a `3`-dimensional array where each layer (dimension `3`) corresponds to a strategy.
-The following code creates populations of `10` random strategies for player A and player B. We use the function `sample()` in the function `array()` to create populations of strategies for each player and assign them to `pop_A` and `pop_B`.
-To easily identify the strategies, we name them s1, s2, s3, s4, s5, s6, s7, s8, s9, s10.
+For player A, it is a matrix where each column correspond to a strategy.
+For player B, it is a three-dimensional array where each layer (dimension `3`) corresponds to a strategy.
+The following code creates populations of ten random strategies for player A and player B. To easily identify the strategies, we name them s1, s2, s3, s4, s5, s6, s7, s8, s9, s10.

 ``` r
 n_strategy <- 10